Table of Contents

 CVS mission statement: Helping people on their path to better health.

-Why it works: This isn’t one of the most inventive mission statements, and it also seems somewhat obvious for a drugstore.
+Why it works: This isn’t one of the most inventive examples of a company mission statement, and it also seems somewhat obvious for a drugstore.
 But CVS embodies its mission in some pretty bold ways.
 In 2014, it became the first national pharmacy in the US to stop selling cigarettes and tobacco products.

 Harley-Davidson was founded in Milwaukee in 1903, and it remains one of the most popular motorcycle brands.